kauri-io/Content/3Box/3box-profile-hover.md

 ## Customize the profile hover

-Imagine if you like the hover but you want to modify how they are visualized, this is in fact possible.
+Imagine if you like the hover but you want to modify how they are visualized, this is possible.
 Let's take a look at the important properties.

 The `address` property is required in order to display the profile hover since every 3Box profile is associated with an address.